-Funding for the May 2017 research project in Bhutan headed by Stig Dalström is provided by the Friends of Orchid Research Fund of the Community Foundation of Sarasota County.
+Funding for the 2018 research project in Bhutan, headed by Stig Dalström, is provided by the Friends of Orchid Research Fund of the Community Foundation of Sarasota County.

 THE THUNDER DRAGON ORCHID CONSERVATION PROJECT